markchen555/ReduxStarter/README.md

 #### Definition of each Redux components

-- reducer: Arguments to these reducers get two arguments (state, and action).
+- reducer: Reducers are in charge of changing our application state over time through the use of actions.
+Whenever an action is dispatched it flows through all of the different reducers in our application and each reducer has the option to return a different piece of state than the usual based on the type of action that was received.
+Arguments to these reducers get two arguments (state, and action).

 - container: A container is a react component that has a direct connection to the state managed by redux.
 Containers are also sometimes called Smart component from redux docs as opposed to a dumb component.
 In general we wnat the most parent component that cares abouta particular piece of state to be a container.
 We only create containers out of components that cares about a particular piece of state.
 Only the most parent component that uses a particular piece of state needs to be connected to redux.
 Whenever we forge a connection between a component and redux, it turns that component into a container (smart component).